Billing for direct-to-consumer telehealth

 While each state is different, most have expanded coverage for telehealth due to COVID-19.
 Check your state’s current laws and reimbursement policies to see what is covered.

 Many changes to COVID-19 reimbursement rules also cover on-demand telehealth.
 They include specific information related to virtual or audio-only visits.
-For tips on coding private insurance claims, see:

 Have a question?